 I have used jobs in my 6th and 7th grade classes for a few years now, so in this post I will share the 10 jobs I use and the system I use to keep the jobs running smoothly.
-Coming soon will be posts about the banking system I use and how they are able to spend the money they earn!
+You can also read posts about the banking system I use and how they are able to spend the money they earn!

 Why Use Classroom Jobs?

 First of all, why should you use jobs in your classroom?

 - It helps students take ownership of the classroom and feel like they are an important part of the classroom community.

 - It saves you time!
 You can have them do many of the important but time-consuming small tasks you find yourself doing every day.